Trovemaster/TROVE/docs/source/richmol.rst

 RichMol
 =======

-`Richmol <https://github.com/CFEL-CMI/richmol>`__ is a package aimed at providing simple and efficient platform for simulations of ro-vibrational energies, spectra, and dynamics in the presence of external (laser) and induced internal (hyperfine) electromagnetic fields for general molecule.
+`Richmol <https://github.com/CFEL-CMI/richmol>`__ is a package aimed at providing simple and efficient platform for simulations of ro-vibrational energies, spectra, and dynamics in the presence of external (laser) and induced internal (hyperfine) electromagnetic fields for general molecule [18OwYa]_, [21SaYaZa]_.
 Richmol can be interfaced with other variational codes, like TROVE and Duo.

 The role of TROVE is to provide the interacting molecular properties (dipole moments, polarizabilities etc) in the so-called spectral representations, i.e.inthe representation of field-free ro-vibrational eigenfunctions.
 Consider, e.g., a Hamiltonian operator describing the molecule interacting with a general time-dependent electro-magnetic field :math:`\vec{F}(t)`: